"Iron sharpeneth iron; so a man sharpeneth the countenance of his friend" (Proverbs 27:17).

 Is your homeschool infected with the whining disease?
 Do you feel like you're dragging your child through his lessons every day?
-In this month's "What's on Your Mind" from Alpha Omega Publications®, we discuss what to do when your child complains and says he doesn't want to do his homeschool assignments.
+Check out some suggestions from AOP for addressing your child when he complains and says he doesn’t want to do his school assignments.

 Q: What suggestions do you have for dealing with your child's complaining when assigning homeschool lessons and projects?